cytoscape/cytoscape/README.md

 Now you can build Cytoscape.
 Run the new version and make sure your app is part of the distribution.

 ## Step 10: Add the new core app in js4cytoscape repo
-The core apps list is hard-coded in js4cytoscape repo for the use of app manager.
+The core apps list is hard-coded in js4cytoscape repo develop branch for the use of app manager.
 The new core app should be added at the end of this [list](https://github.com/cytoscape/js4cytoscape/blob/29b12daf67adb5bb1f4d45042bc0c7803260abe3/packages/js4cytoscape/appmanager.html#L167).

 ## Step 11: Bump up the app's version number
 Change the version number of your app to 3.x.x-SNAPSHOT.